dj311/uob-summer-project/code/README.md

   - [ML-adj-feature-matrix-conv-neural-network.ipynb](ML-adj-feature-matrix-conv-neural-network.ipynb)
   - [ML-evaluating-final-models.ipynb](ML-evaluating-final-models.ipynb)

 Some notebooks have a "Colab Setup" section.
-These setup the Google colab environment with the correct source files and data.
+These should setup the Google colab environment with the correct source files and data.
 They don't need to (and shouldn't) be run on your own machine.
+If a notebook contains this section, this indicates that the notebook requires a large amount of RAM, though they should run in a colab VM with 25gb RAM.

 # Data Generation